-Craig Countryman is a Principal in the Southern California office of Fish & Richardson and was named a 2016 Rising Star by Law360, was named to the “Top 40 Under 40” lists in both the Daily Journal and the San Diego Daily Transcript, and was distinguished as a Law360 2016 MVP for Appellate.
+Craig Countryman is a Principal in the Southern California office of Fish & Richardson.
+Craig has been named a Law360 MVP for Appellate work, a Rising Star by Law360, and he has been selected for the “Top 40 Under 40” lists in the Daily Journal, San Diego Daily Transcript, and San Diego Metro Magazine.
 His practice centers on complex legal analysis and writing, particularly case-dispositive summary judgment, JMOL, and Federal Circuit briefs.
 He also has extensive case-management experience in patent cases involving a range of technologies, including glaucoma drugs, polymer processing additives, spinal implants, coronary guidewires, power supply controller chips, network security, and computer backup software.
-Craig has led the briefing in over 25 Federal Circuit and Supreme Court appeals, including the recent Halo Electronics case, where Craig and his colleagues convinced the Supreme Court to revise the standard for enhanced damages in patent cases.
+Craig has led the briefing in over 50 Federal Circuit and Supreme Court appeals, including the Halo Electronics case, where Craig and his colleagues convinced the Supreme Court to revise the standard for enhanced damages in patent cases.
 He has extensive experience in taking over cases after trial, selecting the best legal issues for appeal, and framing them in a persuasive manner.
 Craig writes frequently on a variety of patent law topics and has published over 25 articles and dozens of posts of Fish’s litigation blog.
 Before joining Fish, Craig was a chemist and developed a novel synthesis of the anti-inflammatory drug ketorolac using a stereoselective, organocatalytic cycloaddition reaction as the main step.

 J.D., University of California, Los Angeles School of Law 2006

 B.S., California Institute of Technology 2003

 - U.S. Court of Appeals for the Federal Circuit

 - U.S. Court of Appeals for the Ninth Circuit

 - U.S. Court of Appeals for the Eleventh Circuit